annikabhatia/AI4ALL_2A/README.md

 ## Usage

 Open `credit_card_fraud_detection_updated.ipynb` in Google Colab (badge linked in the notebook) or Jupyter.
 Update the data path to point to your local copy of `train_transaction.csv`, then run cells sequentially.

+## Team

+This project was built by 4 AI4ALL fellows.